soukouna94/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Collaboration is multiplication : multiply two integers.
 3. The numbers speak for themselves : Prints the numbers from 0 to 9.
 4. I believe in numbers and signs : Prints the numbers from 0 to 9 except 2 and 4.
+5. Numbers constitute the only universal language : Prints 10 times numbers from 0 to 14.